 About a decade ago, the 2009 American Recovery and Reinvestment Act (ARRA) distributed millions of dollars to smart grid projects around the country, with smart meters, or advanced metering infrastructure (AMI) deployments, getting the biggest share.
-Now, The Edison Foundation estimates there are more than 100 billion advanced meters, covering more than 70 percent of all U.S. households.
+Now, The Edison Foundation estimates there are more than 100 million advanced meters, covering more than 70 percent of all U.S. households.
 There are many benefits to advanced meters and associated infrastructure.
 However, energy users don’t always see those benefits directly.
 ACEEE’s “Leveraging Advanced Metering Infrastructure to Save Energy” identifies some of the behind-the-scenes benefits from AMI, as well as a handful of use cases for customer programs.
 In particular, behavior-based feedback and near real-time feedback to customers.

 Bringing it to today, we see three major trends related to utilities, customers, and demand side management:

 - Continued innovation with data and customer engagement

 Arguably, increased deployment of intermittent renewable energy makes demand side management, particularly time-targeted load shifting and curtailment, more important for utility operations, not just regulatory compliance.

 Over the past five years, behavior-based feedback has helped utilities fill some of the gaps in their demand side management programs that are largely from efficient lighting becoming the standard.
 But, near real-time feedback to customers hasn’t gained as much traction…yet.